English Literature BA(Hons)

-The study of English literature within multiple contexts is a feature of English in higher education which is often loosely referred to as the study of ‘theory’.
-Over the last thirty or forty years ‘theory’ in English studies has been a particularly contested area.
-At Brighton we are the beneficiaries of being able to draw today on the most positive of the impulses on all sides of that debate.
-We know that ‘theory’ (or some of it) is important but we also know that theory is best taught through the teaching of literary texts.
+The study of English literature within multiple contexts is a feature of English in higher education.
+At Brighton we also know that context, history and theory is best taught through the teaching of literary texts.
 The text is at the centre of everything we do – or rather the student’s engagement with the text is at the centre.

 We teach in lectures and seminars, with a crucial emphasis on students sharing and developing their own voices and their own views.
 Lecturers lead and collaborate with rather than just talk at students.
 We start from a belief in the autonomous, active student.
 We place important emphasis on individual tutorials and the English Literature team has a very good reputation for approachability.
 Members have been regularly nominated for awards in the Excellence in Teaching Scheme; four colleagues have won awards in recent years.
 The team has a strong record of publication and research.

 Graduates with Literature degrees move on to follow a wide range of career and life paths – the creative, intellectual and transferable skills gained by any arts and humanities student are key to the rapidly changing demands of work and life in a globalised world.
 Students from Brighton have gone on to work in the media, publishing, journalism, education, and the voluntary sector.